 The fortunate fact is that there are several other highly reputable hosting companies in the industry that still have not been taken over by the Endurance International Group.
 Slowly but surely, many hosting companies are finding out about EIG and will refrain from a deal if it means a reduction in service, support and reliability for their customers.

-There are options available for those who are looking for non Endurance International Group hosting, the following are some of the best options for reliability, price, customer service and performance; WebHostingHub, InMotion Hosting, GreenGreeks, and A2 Hosting.
+There are options available for those who are looking for non Endurance International Group hosting, the following are some of the best options for reliability, price, customer service and performance; WebHostingHub, InMotion Hosting, GreenGreeks, A2 Hosting, and Arvixe.

 Moving forward from the datacenter-wide outage that occurred in August of 2013, one can only hope that EIG will do everything that they can to improve the quality of service they provide on every level.
 Otherwise webmasters will increasingly be on the lookout for EIG hosting alternatives.
 In a year from now lets hope to be hearing about all of the great improvements the folks at EIG have made.
 But just to be safe for the time being be aware of this company’s past and choose your web hosting wisely.